Learn how to cook lobster tails in the oven with lemon garlic butter and a parmesan bread crumb topping.

 Lobster tails can be served with a variety of side dishes.
-I recommend a potato salad with bacon, a classic loaded baked potato, smoked salmon crostini, sauteed asparagus, or a simple rice pilaf.
-For something heavier, you can make small portions of a pesto risotto with portobello mushrooms.
+I recommend loaded mashed cauliflower with bacon, pressure cooked green beans, low carb biscuits, or a simple sauteed asparagus.
+For something heavier, you can make stuffed portobello mushrooms with cheddar cheese.

 - 2 lobster tails 5-7 ounces each

 - 2 tablespoons lemon juice about 1 lemon

 - 1 large clove garlic minced

 Use scissors to snip through the top of the shell (round hard side), cutting through part of the meat and stopping before the tail.
 Carefully pry open the shell wide enough so that you can separate the meat from the shell, but keep it attached at the tail.
 Lift the meat up and over the shell.

 Combine all lemon garlic butter ingredients in a bowl, stirring to mix.
 Brush along lobster tails to coat.

 Set the oven rack about 8 inches from the broiler flame.
 Turn the broiler on at high setting.